-Prior to the launch of the Program, the Consultant, under the oversight of the Selectboard, will initiate media outreach that may include the use of local cable television shows, newspapers and social media to provide greater public education and to describe the Program, the opt-out process, the informational Program page, and the toll-free telephone number.
+Prior to the launch of the Program, the Town will initiate media outreach that may include the use of local cable television shows, newspapers and social media to provide greater public education and to describe the Program, the opt-out process, the informational Program page, and the toll-free telephone number.
 Outreach may also include public service announcements (PSAs), scheduling interviews of Program spokespersons with local media outlets and securing a positive media presence.